 Phone: (412) 624--4920

 Department of Psychology

 I adopt an interdisciplinary approach to study normative and nonnormative aspects of language processing at different levels of linguistic analysis (phonetic, lexical, morphosyntactic).
 Using behavioral, eye-tracking, and neurophysiological methods, I am interested in identifying where and why break-downs in real-time language processing occur, as well as in elucidating the mechanisms that allow language users of nonnormative populations (bilinguals, young children, individuals with language impairment) to overcome such difficulties.

-Gor, K., Chrabaszcz, A., & Cook, S. (in press).
+Gor, K., Chrabaszcz, A., & Cook, S. (2017).
 A case for agreement: Processing of case-inflected nouns by early and late learners.
 Linguistic Approaches to Bilingualism.

 Chrabaszcz, A., & Gor, K. (2017).
 Quantifying contextual effects in L2 processing of phonolexically ambiguous and unambiguous words.
 Applied Psycholinguistics, 1-34.